EU immediately endorses Biden, in 'unusual' move

 The Spanish and Italian prime ministers came next, with Spain's Pablo Iglesias saying: "Trump is confirmed to have lost the election.
 This is good news for the planet, as the global far right loses its most powerful political asset."

-And similar comments, focusing on the need to fight climate change and the pandemic, rebuild transatlantic security and trade relations, and form a common front against China, then poured in from the vast majority of EU countries.
+And similar comments, focusing on the need to fight climate change and the pandemic, rebuild transatlantic security and trade ties, and form a common front against China, then poured in from the vast majority of EU countries.

 "There was of course a clear and deliberate message in that fact that EU leaders, in coordination, congratulated Joe Biden before Donald Trump had conceded.
 Very unusual - but so is the situation," Carl Bildt, the former Swedish foreign minister, noted.